-Happy Father’s Day!
-In the United States, Canada, and other countries around the world, Father’s Day 2021 falls on Sunday, June 20.
+Father’s Day 2023 falls on Sunday, June 18, in the United States, Canada, and many other countries around the world.
 While Father’s Day isn’t a Jewish holiday per se, many Jewish families use this day as an opportunity to honor the father figures in their lives who deserve to be celebrated.

 Fathers have certain responsibilities